blackducksoftware/synopsys-detect/documentation/src/main/markdown/currentreleasenotes.md

 ### Resolved issues
 * (IDETECT-4056) Resolved a problem with CPAN detector where no components were reported.
   Additionally, if cpan command has not been run and configured on the system previously, Detect instructs cpan to accept default configurations.
-This allows the command to finish executing successfully.